Russian wooden architecture: Central Russia

 The buildings of the Central Russian village have much softer and more welcoming features in comparison with the architecture of the North.
 Their appearance was greatly influenced by the Volga region, from where light lace carvings spread and replaced modest ornamentation.
 Houses of the Middle Zone are characterized by a large number of rebuildings, the disappearance of traditional features.
 A typical example of an ancient Central Russian temple is the Church of the Resurrection in Bilyukovo village of in Plyos with a high gable roof.
 Later, stepped and domed temples spread.
 Central Russian churches of the 17th century have a more fractional and complex composition than their contemporary northern counterparts, often completed with a miniature five-domed roof.
-An example of an 18th century stepped temple is the Church of St. George in Veret'eva with a closed roof on 8 gables.
+An example of an 18th-century stepped temple is the Church of St. George in Veretyeva with a closed roof on 8 gables.
 Like many local churches, its upper tiers are open and have windows.
-The wooden architecture of Nizhny Novgorodand other cities is well preserved from the 19th century.
+The wooden architecture of Nizhny Novgorod and other cities is well preserved from the 19th century.

 A Siberian Old Believer mansion in Nadeyino (Buryatia), the 19th century.

 South Russia

 South Russian wooden churches are characterized by relative modesty and simplicity, there were almost no complex multi-domed temples.
 Although the final works on the Ostrogozhsk Cathedral was decided quite original: "... two chapters are placed on the cage, the circle of chapters six barrels, and the chapters and barrels are upholstered with oak chushaya".
-The main type of church buildings in the South Russian cities of the 16th-17th centuries — cage temples.
+The main type of church buildings in the South Russian cities of the 16th–17th centuries — cage temples.
 Later, bell towers and tent temples of the octagon on a square type became widespread.
-In the 18th-19th centuries such churches were covered with a dome with a chapel.
+In the 18th–19th centuries, such churches were covered with a dome with a chapel.